70 Interesting & Awesome Facts and Trivia about Indiana

 10. In 1931, the tulip tree became the official state tree of Indiana.

-12. Like Illinois, Indiana is one of 7 states that have designated the Northern Cardinal as the official state bird.
+12. Like Illinois and Kentucky and North Carolina and Ohio and Virginia and West Virginia, Indiana is one of 7 states that have designated the Northern Cardinal as the official state bird.

 13. The Say’s firefly was made the official Indiana state insect in 2018.
 The lightning bug is named for an Indiana naturalist named Thomas Say.
 Maybe someday you’ll have a bug named after you, too.